James Guy (swimmer): 2014–15: Emergence and World titles

-2016 - Relay success in Olympics debut
+2016: Relay success in Olympics debut

-At the Rio Olympics in 2016, Guy won silver in the 4x200m freestyle relay with Stephen Milne, Duncan Scott, and Dan Wallace, and a further silver in the 4x100m medley relay with Chris Walker-Hebborn, Adam Peaty and Duncan Scott.
-He came fourth in the individual 200m freestyle event.
+At the Rio Olympics in 2016, Guy won silver in the 4 × 200 m freestyle relay with Stephen Milne, Duncan Scott, and Dan Wallace, and a further silver in the 4 × 100 m medley relay with Chris Walker-Hebborn, Adam Peaty and Duncan Scott.
+He came fourth in the individual 200 m freestyle event.

-2017 - World relay gold and transition to butterfly
+2017: World relay gold and transition to butterfly

 In February 2017 Guy, alongside coach Jol Fincke, moved his training base to the National Centre for Swimming at the University of Bath.

 At the 2017 World Aquatics Championships.
-Guy won gold in the 4x200m freestyle with Duncan Scott, Stephen Milne and Nick Grainger in a time of seven minutes 1.70 seconds.
+Guy won gold in the 4 × 200 m freestyle with Duncan Scott, Stephen Milne and Nick Grainger in a time of seven minutes 1.70 seconds.
 He shared the 100m butterfly bronze with Joseph Schooling of Singapore, both recording a time of 50.83 seconds.
-In the 4x100m medley relay, he again won silver with the same Olympic line-up of Walker-Hebborn, Peaty and Scott.
+In the 4 × 100 m medley relay, he again won silver with the same Olympic line-up of Walker-Hebborn, Peaty and Scott.

-2018 - Europeans, Commonwealth relay success and final 400m free
+2018: Europeans, Commonwealth relay success and final 400 m free

-At the 2018 Commonwealth Games held at the Gold Coast, Australia, Guy was part of the teams that won silver in the 4x200m freestyle, the 4x100m freestyle, as well as in the 4x100m medley, finishing behind Australia in all three.
-He also won a silver in the 100m butterfly, and a bronze on 400m freestyle, after which he announced that he would no longer swim the 400 metre freestyle event in competition, focusing instead on the 100 metre butterfly.
+At the 2018 Commonwealth Games held at the Gold Coast, Australia, Guy was part of the teams that won silver in the 4 × 200 m freestyle, the 4 × 100 m freestyle, as well as in the 4 × 100 m medley, finishing behind Australia in all three.
+He also won a silver in the 100 m butterfly, and a bronze on 400 m freestyle, after which he announced that he would no longer swim the 400 metre freestyle event in competition, focusing instead on the 100 metre butterfly.

 At the 2018 European Championships, Guy swam the anchor leg in the 4 × 200 metre freestyle relay, and won the gold medal with Duncan Scott, Thomas Dean and Calum Jarvis.
-The following day he won a second gold as part of the team in the mixed 4 × 100m medley, then added a third in the final day of the competition by winning as part of the British team the men's 4 × 100 metre medley relay.
+The following day he won a second gold as part of the team in the mixed 4 × 100 m medley, then added a third on the final day of the competition by winning as part of the British team the men's 4 × 100 metre medley relay.
 Individually, he took the bronze medal in the 100 metres butterfly on the final night.

-2019 - Further World Championships success
+2019: Further World Championships success

 At the 2019 World Aquatics Championships held in Gwangju, South Korea, Guy won a bronze as part of the GB team in the 4 × 100 m mixed medley relay.

 In the men's 4 × 100 metre medley relay, he was part of the team together with Adam Peaty, Duncan Scott and Luke Greenbank.
 They won the final in a European record time of three minutes, 28.10 seconds, and the win is Britain's first gold medal in the event at the World Championships.